New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing

-The $X_1$ term converges to a non-zero value as $H^+$ becomes heavier, while the $X_2$ term does to zero.
-Further, the latter term is less important when $\tan{\beta} \gg 1$, which we are now interested in.
-Thus, the leading contribution basically comes from the $X_1$ term.
-In our analysis, we take $m_{H^+}^{} = 300\,\GeV$ and the top quark mass as the the $\overline{\text{MS}}$ mass $m_t \simeq 163\,\GeV$.
-For the formula of the partial decay width of $K^+ \to \pi^+ Z'$ including the kinetic mixing contribution, see e.g. ref.~\cite{Davoudiasl:2014kua}.
+The $X_1$ term converges to a non-zero value as $m_{H^+} \to \infty$, while the $X_2$ term does to zero.
+For the full formula of the partial decay width of $K^+ \to \pi^+ Z'$ including the kinetic mixing contribution, see e.g. ref.~\cite{Davoudiasl:2014kua}.

 The branching ratio is given by

 where $\tau_{K^+}^{} = 1.2380 \times 10^{-8}\,\sec$ is the lifetime of the $K^+$ meson.
 For the invisibly decaying $Z'$, the current best limit on ${\rm Br}(K^+ \to \pi^+ Z^\prime)$ is reported by the NA62 experiment~\cite{NA62:2021zjw}, and we have ${\rm Br}(K^+ \to \pi^+ Z^\prime) \leq (1-6) \times 10^{-11}$ at $90 \%$ C.L. for $m_{Z'}^{} = [0, 260]\,\MeV$.
 Note that the search in ref.~\cite{NA62:2021zjw} does not give the upper limit on the branching ratio for $m_{Z'}^{} = [100, 160]\,\MeV$, because in that search all the $\pi^+$ events corresponding to that mass range are exploited to normalize the number of $K^+$ incoming.
 Instead, such a mass region is relatively weakly limited by the search for invisible $\pi^0$ decays~\cite{NA62:2020pwi}.